freenas/freenas-docs/userguide/tn_initial.rst

-remote system, the password for that user account, the full path to a directory on the remote system to save the backup, whether or not to also backup all of the data, whether or not to compress the data, and a confirmation to save the values, where "y" will start the backup, "n" will repeat the configuration, and "q" will quit the backup wizard.
+remote system, the password for that user account, the full path to a directory on the remote system to save the backup, whether or not to also backup all of the data, whether or not to compress the data, and a confirmation to save the values, where *y* will start the backup, *n* will repeat the configuration, and *q* will quit the backup wizard.
 If you leave the password empty, key-based authentication will be used instead.
 This requires that the public key of the *root* user is stored in